paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 (1) **Plan**

-  (A) *In general* — A financial plan under subsection (b) of this section for a school may include, at the discretion of the local administrator and the school board of such school, a provision for a summer program of academic and support services for students of the school.
+  (A) *In general* — A financial plan under subsection (b) for a school may include, at the discretion of the local administrator and the school board of such school, a provision for a summer program of academic and support services for students of the school.

   (B) *Prevention activities* — Any such program may include activities related to the prevention of alcohol and substance abuse.

   (C) *Summer use* — The Assistant Secretary for Indian Affairs shall provide for the use of any such school facility during any summer in which such use is requested.

 (2) **Use of other funds** — Notwithstanding any other provision of law, funds authorized under the Act of April 16, 1934 [[25 U.S.C.
-452](./chapter-014-miscellaneous.md#section-452) et seq.], and this Act may be used to augment the services provided in each summer program at the option, and under the control, of the tribe or Indian controlled school receiving such funds.
+5342](./chapter-046-indian-self-determination-and-education-assistance.md#section-5342) et seq.], and this Act may be used to augment the services provided in each summer program at the option, and under the control, of the tribe or Indian controlled school receiving such funds.

 (3) **Technical assistance and program coordination** — The Assistant Secretary for Indian Affairs, acting through the Director of the Office, shall—